awsdocs/amazon-ec2-user-guide/doc_source/data-protection.md

 The data on HDD instance store volumes on H1, D3, and D3en instances is encrypted using XTS\-AES\-256 and one\-time keys\.

+When you stop, hibernate, or terminate an instance, every block of storage in the instance store volume is reset\.
+Therefore, your data cannot be accessed through the instance store of another instance\.

 **Memory**

 Memory encryption is enabled on the following instances:
 + Instances with AWS Graviton 2 processors, such as M6g instances\.
 These processors support always\-on memory encryption\.
 The encryption keys are securely generated within the host system, do not leave the host system, and are destroyed when the host is rebooted or powered down\.
 + Instances with Intel Xeon Scalable processors \(Ice Lake\), such as M6i instances\.
 These processors support always\-on memory encryption using Intel Total Memory Encryption \(TME\)\.
++ Instances with 3rd generation AMD EPYC processors \(Milan\), such as M6a instances\.
+These processors support always\-on memory encryption using AMD Transparent Single Key Memory Encryption \(TSME\)\.

 ## Encryption in transit<a name="encryption-transit"></a>